(4) Music Hall Rock Climbing

 From Schoolgate: Hike along the coast for about 20-25 minutes.
 Scramble over the boulders in the schoolgate area, pass the ponds and fishing holes until you reach the traverse.
 You can climb over the traverse or take it directly (easy 5th class), but be mindful of the fall -- it's a good six meters or so onto barely submerged rocks or coral.

-23 Total Routes
+33 Total Climbing Routes

-Browse More Classics in (4) Music Hall
+Browse More Rock Climbing Classics in (4) Music Hall

 Big Drum 5.11b 6c 23 VIII- 23 E3 5c Sport, 50'